nussjustin/dev.urandom.sh/content/posts/2022/10/19/mysql-in.md

 | MATERIALIZED | ids               | ALL     | null    | 2    | Table function: json\_table; Using temporary |
 {{</table>}}

-Fortunately there there is another way to use `JSON_TABLE` that is in my opinion more readable and works for most cases where `IN (...)` is used.
+Fortunately there is another way to use `JSON_TABLE` that is more readable and works for most cases where `IN (...)` is used.

 ### Using a JOIN on the JSON table

-Instead of using a subselect it is also possible to `JOIN` on the result of `JSON_TABLE` just like any other table which.
+Instead of using a sub-select it is also possible to `JOIN` on the result of `JSON_TABLE` just like any other table which.

 ```sql